HOME > Handbook > Setting up a run

 WATER: What's the water doing and where is it going?
 Where is the power?
 What are all the features of the rapid (e.g., eddies, keepers, Vs, etc.) First get to understand the rapid before anything else.

 OBSTACLES: What are all the things that you'd bump into if you had no idea what you're doing?
 Of all the features that you just examined, which ones would get in the way?
-Consider both water obstacles and other obstacles, like large rocks, logs, sweepers, etc. The whole rapid needs to be seen.
-Don’t go around unknown corners in fast-moving water.
-An easy rapid could end with a surprise waterfall or a freshly-fallen strainer.
-It might be necessary to eddy out several times on a rapid, or to ferry to a side where there is a better vantage point for scouting.
+Consider obstacles like large rocks, ledges, logs, sweepers, etc. You need to have line of sight on the whole rapid to ensure there are no critical obstacles in the way.
+It might be necessary to eddy out several times on a rapid or to ferry to a side to get a better vantage point for scouting.

 Talk it through with other paddlers.
 Share ideas.
 Others will see things that you miss because of experience or sometimes just because they have a slightly different perspective from where they are standing.
 Don’t pick and run too quickly.
 Rapids are often more complex than they are at first glance.
 Talk it through.